ashish336b/PhpClosureBasedFramework/README.md

 ### If you want the functionality of controller , middleware and views go ahead and further configure as :
 _Note:_ This is completely optional if you don't want controller and middleware.

+_Note:_ This is completely optional if you don't want controller and middleware.

 #### Then in root directory of project make folder name as shown below.

 ├───app </br>